PeterCamilleri/CX16/tools/README.md

 *.cfg     | An ld65 Linker Configuration File. others    | To be determined.

+## Western Design Center Tools.

+The Western Design Center, the manufacturer of the W65C02S (as well as other parts) also supplies a suite of development tools.
+These even include their own integrated development environment (IDE) called the Terbium Integrated Development Environment (TIDE).

+WDCTools consist of the following tools:

+* Terbium Integrated Development Environment (TIDE)
+* Simulator/Debugger
+* Assembler/Linker
+* Librarian/Symbol Examiner/Object Examiner
+* ANSI Standard C Compiler with Optimizer

+NOTE: For FULL Versions, we require downloading the separate C-Compiler files depending on your preferred processor.

+I do not have a lot of informantion on this tool at this time, but you can register and download the tools [**here**](https://wdc65xx.com/WDCTools).

 ## Git and GitHub

 Git is a free and open source distributed version control system designed to